Duress in English law: Exceptions

 Howe was a member of a gang that tortured and strangled a man.
 On a second occasion, Howe strangled the victim.
 He claimed to have acted out of fear for one Murray who, through threatened and actual violence, had gained control of the group.
-Previously, in Director of Public Prosecutions for Northern Ireland v Lynch (1975) AC 653, the Lords had held by a majority that duress was available to an accomplice.
+Previously, in Director of Public Prosecutions for Northern Ireland v Lynch, the Lords had held by a majority that duress was available to an accomplice.
 On this occasion, the Lords held that one of the relevant public policies underpinning the criminal law must be to protect innocent lives and to set a standard of behaviour which ordinary people are expected to observe if they are to avoid criminal responsibility.
 In cases where the choice is between the threat of death or serious injury and deliberately taking an innocent life, a reasonable person might reflect that one innocent human life is at least as valuable as their own or that of their loved one.
 In such a case a person cannot claim that they are choosing the lesser of two evils.
-Rather they is adopting the understandable but morally dubious principle that the end justifies the means.
-Similarly, R v Gotts (1992) 2 AC 412 held that duress is not a defence to attempted murder.
+Rather they are adopting the understandable but morally dubious principle that the end justifies the means.
+Similarly, R v Gotts held that duress is not a defence to attempted murder.

 Mental health

 The courts have held that the duress must come from an extraneous source, rather than internal thought processes.
-The case of R v Rodger & Rose [1998] 1 Cr App R 143 involved two prison inmates who had escaped.
+The case of R v Rodger & Rose involved two prison inmates who had escaped.
 They sought to utilise the defence of duress of circumstances on the grounds that they were compelled to escape after becoming depressed whilst in prison, and fearing that unless they escaped they would become suicidal.
 The court decided that as a matter of public policy, the source of the duress must be from an external source and not from the internal thought processes associated with mental illness.

-This decision may well have been reached to prevent such an absurdity from passing into law however as in Shayler [2002] 2 WLR 754 (House of Lords); Lord Woolf remarked in obiter that the defence should be extended to include acts designed to protect a person's mental, as well as physical health, from serious injury.
+This decision may well have been reached to prevent such an absurdity from passing into law however as in Shayler.
+In Shayler, Lord Woolf remarked obiter that the defence should be extended to include acts designed to protect a person's mental, as well as physical health, from serious injury.